-The Real Estate Sector has several statutory compliances and approvals, which needs to be cleared and approved by the developer even before starting the construction of the project to ensure transparency.
-Even before the RERA Act 2016 was introduced, these statutory clearances were even then mandatory but this recently introduced act has brought a remarkable change by creating the guidelines, allocation of funds & management, time limit to complete the project etc, and has brought an extraordinary amount of transparency and arrangement in transactions.
+In order to ensure transparency, the real estate sector has several statutory compliance and approvals, which need to be cleared and approved by the developer even before starting construction of the project.
+Even before the RERA Act 2016 was passed, these statutory clearances were compulsory even then, but this newly introduced act brought a major improvement by establishing the guidelines, allocating funds & management, completing the project time limit, etc., and brought an extraordinary amount of clarity and transaction structure.

-There exists always a big demand for property from a builder of repute who is known for quality construction.
-Buyers pay a premium in return for -Peace of mind that all approvals are in place but, for any building to get constructed, the builder will need to have a set of approvals as well as sanctions from all the authorities concerned.
-Buildings that comes up without these approvals will invite penalty in the form of fines and even prosecution.
-Real Estate Sector in India is booming and has become the fastest growing business after the agricultural sector.
-This sector has several statutory compliances and approvals, which needs to be cleared and approved by the developer even before starting the construction of the project to ensure transparency.
-Even before the RERA Act 2016 was introduced, these statutory clearances were even then mandatory but this recently introduced act has brought a remarkable change by creating the guidelines, allocation of funds & management, time limit to complete the project etc, and has brought an extraordinary amount of transparency and arrangement in transactions.
+There is still a strong demand for property from a reliable builder who is renowned for quality construction.
+Buyers pay a premium in exchange for -Peace of mind that all permits are in place, but the contractor would need to have a collection of approvals and sanctions from all the authorities involved for every building to be completed.
+In the form of fines and even prosecution, buildings that arrive without these permits would call for penalties.
+India's real estate sector is booming and, after the agricultural sector, has become the fastest growing industry.
+In order to ensure accountability, this sector has many regulatory compliance and approvals, which need to be cleared and accepted by the developer even before the construction of the project begins.
+Even before the RERA Act 2016 was passed, these statutory clearances were compulsory even then, but this newly introduced act brought a major improvement by establishing the guidelines, allocating funds & management, completing the project time limit, etc., and brought an extraordinary amount of clarity and transaction structure.

 - The feasibility stage